ElAleph25/ElAleph25/README.md

 ## Hi, I'm Daniel 👋

 I am mathematician.
-My principal area of interest in basic Maths is Algebraic Geometry.
+My principal area of interest in basic maths is Algebraic Geometry.
+Particularly, I am interested in the explicit birational classification of algebraic surfaces using graded rings methods and Mori's program.

+In applied maths, I interested in Data Sciencie.
+I currently learning

 <!--
 **ElAleph25/ElAleph25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.